Extensions-lab/tms-help/README.md

 - **Content Set**.
 Predefined set of content automatically added to an order upon its creation.
 - **Forwarding Order Types**.
 Templates for forwarding orders that establish the structure of the order and the business process for handling said order, as well as setting default values.
 Mandatory for LSP scenario [details](forwardingordertype.md).
 - **Freight Order Types**.
 Templates for freight orders define order parameters, including the status structure and the model for order numbering.
-- **Logistic Unit Typeм.
+- **Logistic Unit Type**.
 Templates for logistics units, such as pallets, containers, and boxes, define dimensional parameters: length, width, height, as well as fill control parameters: by weight or volume.
 - **Map Locations**.
 Map Locations is a directory of map-based locations utilized for precise pinpointing using geolocation services.
 Map Locations are employed for route mapping, distance calculations, and estimating transportation durations.
 Map Locations can be linked to the addresses of clients and suppliers.
 Useful if we have our own fleet.
 - **Map Location Types**.
 A directory of location types on the map, such as Client, Vendor, Port, Gateway, Hub, etc.
 - **Map Provider services** integration.
 Configuration of Google Maps and TMS integration.
-It' needed for distance and duration estimation.
+It' needed for distance and duration estimation  [details](googlemapintegration.md)
 - **Carriers**.
 A directory of third-party carriers that provide transportation services to our company.
 - **Vehicles**.
 A directory of transportation vehicles, either owned by our company or by third-party carriers.
 - **Drivers**.
 Configuration of the directory for drivers, whether from our company or external.